hunter-sacky/prj2_bash_scripting/README.md

 SIXTH COMMIT
 I have added scripts named backup_ex5-8 which are used to backup files.
 I also added if_else.sh, until.sh, and while.sh

+SEVENTH COMMIT
+I have provided Landan my link so that he can fork my repo.
+10/3/2020 13:08 CDT